When I wrote about my Real Sourdough Pita Bread I introduced you to one of my all-time favorite restaurants, Falafel’s Drive In.

 Every time I’m in San Jose, California, I stop in for a falafel or two, a banana milkshake, and some good memories!

 I don’t know what they fry their falafels in, I don’t know whether or not they use organic chickpeas or organic flour, and to be honest, I don’t want to know.
 That would just ruin the magic of the place.

 But, I do take these things very seriously, so when I make falafels at home they are always organic, sprouted, and fried in traditional fats!

-This recipe takes some time, the beans are sprouted for 5-6 DAYS.
+This recipe takes some time — the beans are sprouted for 5 to 6 DAYS.

 Sprouting beans is pretty straight forward though, and sprouting adds a lot of nutritional benefits.

 By sprouting the chickpeas completely you get a deeply nourishing falafel that has been properly prepared, making it easier to digest, breaking down enzyme inhibitors, and boosting vitamin and mineral content.

 This recipe feeds a crowd, dishing up around 60 falafel balls that are perfect for eating hot or freezing alongside my sourdough pitas for easy re-heatable dinners.